Post Charges

 For example, if you are posting charges for a telemedicine encounter, you may need to change the billing place of service for some carriers.
 Also, sometimes a claim is billed out under a supervising provider of service.
 The changes you make here will not effect the scheduled Appointment Provider for the encounter.

-Use the Diagnoses and Procedures components in Post Charges to review and update diagnoses and procedures for the encounter.
+Use the Diagnoses and Procedures components to review and update codes and linking for the encounter.

 You can optionally add diagnoses or procedures that you need for billing.